madetech/handbook/roles/lead_user_researcher.md

 - Responsible to the Head of User-Centred Design for successfully informing the design and delivery of public services
 - Scope focus of research, so everyone involved has a shared understanding of successful outcomes
-- Plan research that informs the design of public services, so they are helpful, usable and create successful outcomes
+- Plan research that informs the design of public services that are helpful, usable and successful
-- Do research with people that makes them comfortable sharing details of their lives, that teams must understand to design good services
+- Put research participants at ease, so they're comfortable sharing information
-- Analyse and interpret raw research into findings so that teams can confidently confirm or challenge their understandings of problems and ideas
+- Analyse and interpret research findings so that teams can confidently confirm or challenge their understandings of problems and ideas
 - Involve whole teams in user research to build their understanding and empathy for people using and running public services
 - Assure the quality of decisions across multiple teams
 - Share research freely and often